Quantum ergodicity and scrambling in quantum annealers: Chaos in the unitary evolution operator

 \subsection{Cyclic ramps}

 The onset of quantum chaos becomes more subtle (and thus, more interesting) when we consider the evolution along the cyclic ramp.
 Since the cyclic ramp is composed of a forward and a backward ramps, the first half of the evolution is always described by $U(T)$.
 Hence, the results of the MLSR study discussed in Sec.~\ref{subsec:forward_ramp} apply here for the first half of the evolution.
 For the second half of the evolution completing the cyclic ramp, the results of the MLSR analysis are shown in the same Fig.~\ref{fig:figure3}a, for the regime $T\leq t\leq 2T$.
 We notice that for most of the backward ramp the chaotic properties remain and only for the final portion, $s(t)\gtrapprox1.9$, we observe a deviation from the COE value, with the MLSR of the eigenphases of $U(2T)$ acquiring an intermediate value between $\overline{r}_{\rm Int}$ and $\overline{r}_{\rm COE}$.
 Thus, while there is still some degree of level repulsion, the system no longer resembles a fully random unitary.
-In fact, subsets of the eigenphases can unambigously be labeled as low- and high-energy, and bulk.
-This means that the spectral structure of $U(2T)$ is more similar to that of a Hamiltonian system, than of a random unitary.
+In fact, there exists a choice of Hamiltonian with respect to which the mean energies of eigenstates together with their entanglement entropies $S_{A}$ allows us to consistently divide the spectrum into sectors of low- and high-energy, and bulk.
+For us the choice of reference Hamiltonian is informed by the structure of the cyclic ramp.
+This means that the spectral structure of $U(2T)$ is more similar to that a chaotic Hamiltonian system, than of a random unitary.
 We devote the rest of this section to a judicious quantitative study supporting our previous claim.

-Recall that for a time-independent many-body Hamiltonian the entanglement entropy $S_{A}$ of eigenstates allows us to distinguish ergodic ($S_{A}$ saturating the Page value) from nonergodic ($S_{A}$ constant) eigenstates.
-Typically a quantum chaotic Hamiltonian has eigenstates of both types, with nonergodic ones constituting a small fraction appearing close to the lower and top ends of the energy spectrum, and ergodic ones constituting the dominant fraction which cluster close to the middle of the energy spectrum~\cite{Kliczkowski2023}.